IBM/DataStage/dsjob/dsjob.5.2.1.md

 - `project` is the name of the project.
 - `project-id` is the id of the project.
 One of `project` or `project-id` must be specified.
-- `on-failure` indicates what action to taken if the import process fails.
-Possible options are either `continue` or `stop`.
+- `on-failure` indicates what action to take if the import process fails.
+Possible options are `continue` or `stop`.
 This field is optional.
-- `conflict-resolution` specifies the resolution when the data flow to be imported has a name conflict with an existing data flow in the project or catalog.
+- `conflict-resolution` specifies the resolution when the imported data flow has a name conflict with an existing data flow in the project or catalog.
 Possible resolutions are  `skip`,  `rename`, or  `replace`.
 This field is optional.
+If not specified, the default behavior is `skip`.
 - `attachment-type` is the type of attachment.
 The default attachment type is `isx`.
 This field is optional.
 - `asset-type` specify a comma-separated list of asset types to migrate, ex: `--asset-type data_intg_flow,parameter_set`.
+When specified, only asset of specified type is imported, if not, all assets are imported.
 - `import-only` when specified imports flows without compiling them or creating a job.
 - `create-missing` when specified creates missing parameter sets and job parameters.
 - `enable-local-connection` enables migrating a connection into a flow as a flow connection.
 - `enable-dataquality-rule` when specified migrates a data rule from Information Analyzer as a Datahub rule.
 - `create-connection-paramsets` when specified creates parameter sets for missing properties in connections.
-- `use-dsn-name` when specified enables migration to use dsn-type names for connections.
+- `use-dsn-name` when specified, it enables migration to use dsn-type names for ODBC connections.
-- `migrate_hive_impala` when true enables Hive Impala for migration.
+- `migrate_hive_impala`  when true, it migrates hive isx connections to impala.
 - `enable-notifications` when true allows notifications to be sent during migration.
 - `jobname-with-invocation-id` when true, job name includes invocation id after migration.
 - `storage-path` directory path on the storage volume for scripts and other data assets.
 This fields is optional.